niranjantitan76/LandingClubStudy/README.md

 - This project was based on [this tutorial](https://www.upgrad.com/).

 ## Contact
-Created by [Niranjan Singh and  ] - feel free to contact me!
+Created by [Niranjan Singh and Ameya Parab ] - feel free to contact me!

 <!-- Optional -->
 <!-- ## License -->